-Understanding Protein Language Model Scaling on Mutation Effect Prediction
+Understanding Language Model Scaling on Protein Fitness Prediction

 Image credit: Chao Hou